Title: Director of Veterans Services

 - Create programming in this area for every Roundtable Annual Meeting.

-- Oversee groundbreaking disability compensation demonstration project focused on helping veterans transition to self-reliance and rewarding careers.
+- Oversee the Roundtable’s groundbreaking disability compensation demonstration project focused on helping veterans transition to self-reliance and rewarding careers.
 Primarily, serve as liaison between service provider, evaluation team, founders, and donors.